QunLiu-sdu/Towards-Low-Latency-Implementation/ReadMe.txt

+Towards Low-Latency Implementation of Linear Layers in FSE 2022

 In this folder, there are a total of 5 files and 1 folder

 matrix.txt - the matrix we need to optimize.